 Who your beneficiaries are

 A person cannot look into a life insurance policy if they didn’t know it existed.
-And it can take a whole lot longer if you wait for the insurance company to track down your beneficiaries if they don’t make a claim.
+It can take a lot longer to wait for the insurance company to track down your beneficiaries if they don’t make a claim.